A. What to consider as an employer

 1.2 Key features of the SG system

 Key features of the SG system

-- 9.5% of OTE must be contributed for eligible employees up to a maximum contributions base
+- 10%* of ordinary time earnings (OTE) must be contributed for eligible employees up to a maximum contributions base

-- Payments must be received by the super fund no later than 28 days after the end of the quarter
+- Employer contributions must be received by the superannuation fund no later than 28 days after the end of the quarter

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.